discord-net/Discord.Net/docs/guides/components_v2/interaction.md

 # Interaction with components

 ## Lifecycle
 A component should receive an initial response within a 3 second timeframe.
-After this it can continue receiving responses for up to 30m, this is useful when a component needs to be rebuilt periodically (buttons etc), which is also what we will be leveraging here.
+After this it can continue receiving responses for up to 15 minutes, this is useful when a component needs to be rebuilt periodically (buttons etc), which is also what we will be leveraging here.

 ## Catching of and responding to a user interaction